About

 The control map is broader than the 8 cards.

-Each policy page has a rulebook function: Terms control the master contract, Diary Marketplace controls free-thought and non-reliance context, Person Context controls names and all-mention framing, Access and Adult Access control tiers, Rules control conduct, Money Terms and Payment Lanes control payment, Creator Terms control creator sales, Privacy controls data, AI controls AI use, Ads controls advertising, Rights/DMCA controls takedowns, and Law Requests controls legal process.
+Each policy page has a rulebook function: Terms control the master contract, Diary Marketplace controls free-thought and non-reliance context, Person Context controls names and all-mention framing, Access and Adult Access control tiers, Rules control conduct, Fair Use controls third-party borrowing and rights review, Money Terms and Payment Lanes control payment, Creator Terms control creator sales, Privacy controls data, AI controls AI use, Ads controls advertising, Rights/DMCA controls takedowns, and Law Requests controls legal process.

 Non-controlling reference notes for timing, request routes, and statutory process.
 The Terms themselves control.